Oliver191/7-wonders-duel/README.md

 The GitHub repository accompanying the MSc Thesis at KCL written by Oliver Caspers regarding the topic “AI for non-deterministic Board Games: Developing an AI Agent using Deep Reinforcement Learning for the Game 7 Wonders Duel”.
 Submitted on the 15.08.2023.

 ### originalityStatement.txt:
 Text file which includes the statement certifying the work as my own unless otherwise specified.
 Note that the project was built upon the unfinished version of 7 Wonders Duel, forked from Github (https://github.com/ygoduelistharry/7-wonders-duel) on the 20.02.2023.
-This was also credited in the project report with a description of the game state at the time it was forked as well as a list of all the features added, and changes made.
+This was also credited in the project report with a description of the game state at the time it was forked (see initialState.png) as well as a list of all the features added, and changes made (see addedFeatures.png).
 The code of the initial game can still be found at: old_custom_environment/forked_seven_wonders_duel.py with the old adjusted environment at: old_custom_environment/seven_wonders_duel.py and the new redesigned game environment at: WondersDuelEnv.py.
 All changes made and code added can also directly be traced on GitHub (https://github.com/ygoduelistharry/7-wonders-duel/compare/master...Oliver191:7-wonders-duel:master).

 ### initialGameLog.docx:
 Word file which keeps track of the initial game state at the time it was forked, changes made, and features added.

+### initialState.png:
+Picture of a table summarizing all features which were already implemented when the game was forked.

+### addedFeatures.png:
+Picture of a table summarizing all features which were added to the game after the game was forked.

 ### WondersDuelEnv.py:
 Python file which contains the board game 7 Wonders Duel.
 Was built upon the custom environment of the gymnasium library.
 Can take an agent as input during initialization to specify an opponent to play against.
 Main functions include *step()* (to take an action within the environment), *reset()* (to set or reset the game environment to start a new game), and *render()* (to visualize the game state).
 Can be used in conjunction with e.g. *playEnv.py* to play the game.